adam10603/BeamNG-Advanced-Steering/README.md

 **This mod is work-in-progress**, so it may be subject to changes and improvements in the near future.

 Concerns around the game's default steering system aren't new.
-[There have been discussions](https://www.beamng.com/threads/steering-assist-for-over-under-steerers.59477/) about it for a long time, as well as attempts to improve it such as the ["Forza" Steering Mod](https://www.beamng.com/threads/forza-steering-for-keyboard-and-gamepad.77578/), or [IKT's script](https://gist.github.com/E66666666/207027cc29f1869a43f6ccef054e3845) that uses his GTA-style steering logic.
+[There have been discussions](https://www.beamng.com/threads/steering-assist-for-over-under-steerers.59477/) about it for a long time, as well as attempts to improve it like the ["Forza" Steering Mod](https://www.beamng.com/threads/forza-steering-for-keyboard-and-gamepad.77578/), or [IKT's script](https://gist.github.com/E66666666/207027cc29f1869a43f6ccef054e3845) that uses a GTA-style approach.

 After seeing that others are just as frustrated with BeamNG.drive's input handling as I was, I made a more well-rounded mod to overhaul it.
 The main features of this mod include: